My Note before you read this review:

 So, INDmoney’s advisory team suggest I should rebalance my mutual fund by switching from HDFC to DSP mutual funds.

-How much would I earn if I switch to the DSP fund from HDFC?
+How much would I earn if I switched to the DSP fund from HDFC?

 A whopping 0.